Profiles and constants

 Termination before completion

 Most of the time, Qarnot's computing nodes are located in one of our computing heaters, that are used to provide free domestic heat.
 We try to pay an equal attention to people we heat and to people that compute on our service, hence we try to meet temperature requests with the minimal possible impact on your computing tasks.
 Most of the time, this is handled by our scheduler that targets in priority the nodes that need the most heat, and then, during the task's execution, by regulating the frequency of the CPU.
 Sometimes however, a given computing node needs to completely stop heating.
 This happens mostly for tasks that run for a very long time.
 In those rare cases, your instance will be terminated and re-launched on another node.
 One of the main differences between batch and worker profiles is the way you are invoiced in such a case.

-A batch profile is made to execute a program on a set of inputs (a resource disk) and produce a set of outputs (a result disk).
-Examples of this would be a blender rendering, machine learning on a fixed data set, ...
-With such a kind of task, an instance terminated before completion did not output any result, so it produced no value for you.
+A batch profile is made to execute a program on a set of inputs (a resource bucket) and produce a set of outputs (a result bucket).
+Examples of this would be a blender rendering, machine learning on a fixed data set, … With such a kind of task, an instance terminated before completion did not output any result, so it produced no value for you.
 Hence, it is not invoiced.

 For instance, let's take the following situation:

 - you launched a blender rendering (only one instance for the sake of simplicity)

 - it computed 2 hours on a node, then we needed to terminate it